Prolonged joint pain, back stiffness, and eye inflammation are common.

-The diagnosis is based on symptoms and x-rays.
+The diagnosis is based on symptoms, x-rays, and established criteria.

 Nonsteroidal anti-inflammatory drugs and sometimes sulfasalazine or methotrexate can help relieve the arthritis in limbs.